 What is acute bronchitis?

-Acute bronchitis is an infection of the bronchial (say: “brawn-kee-ull”) tree.
-The bronchial tree is made up of the tubes that carry air into your lungs.
+Acute bronchitis is inflammation of your bronchial tree.
+The bronchial tree consists of tubes that carry air into your lungs.
 When these tubes get infected, they swell and mucus (thick fluid) forms inside them.
 This makes it hard for you to breathe.

-Acute bronchitis is bronchitis that lasts a short time (several weeks or less), while chronic bronchitis is bronchitis that is long-lasting or recurring (and is usually caused by constant irritation of the bronchial tree, such as from smoking).
+Acute bronchitis only lasts a short time (several weeks or less).
+Chronic bronchitis is long lasting and can reoccur.
+It usually is caused by constant irritation, such as from smoking.

 The symptoms of acute bronchitis can include:

-- A cough that may bring up clear, yellow or green mucus
+- cough that brings up clear, yellow, or green mucus

-Sometimes the cough from acute bronchitis lasts for several weeks or months.
-Usually this happens because the bronchial tree is taking a long time to heal.
-However, a cough that doesn’t go away may be a sign of another problem, such as asthma or pneumonia.
+Your cough can last for several weeks or months.
+This happens because the bronchial tree takes a while to heal.
+A lasting cough may signal another problem, such as asthma or pneumonia.

 What causes acute bronchitis?

 Viruses most often cause acute bronchitis.
 They attack the lining of the bronchial tree and cause inflammation.
 The same viruses that cause colds can cause acute bronchitis.
 You can catch a virus from breathing it in or skin contact.
 As your body fights these viruses, swelling occurs and mucus is produced.
 It takes time for your body to kill the viruses and heal damage to your bronchial tubes.